College Course Descriptions

 20600.
 Social Psychology.
 This course introduces students to the field of social psychology - the scientific study of how people think about, feel about, interact with, influence, and relate to one another.
 Topics covered include self and social perception, social influence, beliefs and attitudes, altruism, and intergroup processes.
 Where relevant, we will discuss if and how findings in social psychology can be applied in real-world contexts such as health, work, and relationships.
 Y.C.
 Leong, Autumn.

 20700.
 Sensation and Perception.
 What we see and hear depends on energy that enters the eyes and ears, but what we actually experience – perception – follows from human neural responses.
 This course focuses on visual and auditory phenomena, including basic percepts (for example, acuity, brightness, color, loudness, pitch) and also more complex percepts such as movement and object recognition.
 Biological underpinnings of perception are an integral part of the course.
-K. Ledoux.
-Winter.
+K. Ledoux and R. Lange, Autumn; R. Lange, Winter.

 20850.
 Introduction to Human Development.
 (CHDV 20000) This course introduces the study of lives in context.
 The nature of human development from infancy through old age is explored through theory and empirical findings from various disciplines.
 Readings and discussions emphasize the interrelations of biological, psychological, and sociocultural forces at different points of the life cycle.
 Required course for Comparative Human Development majors.
-S. Numanbayraktaroglu, Autumn.
+R. Shweder, Autumn.

 21109.
 Concepts and Categories.
 Despite how central categories and concepts are in theories of cognition, there is a lack of consensus within the scientific community as to the nature of concepts and categories.
 This course serves to introduce students to this ever-growing dialogue regarding concepts and categories.
 During the course we will analyze both classical and current theories of categorization.
 We will also briefly focus on how the process of categorization may change from infancy to adulthood.
 From this we will go on to discuss topics regarding the function and use of concepts and categories, as well as how concepts and categories may be acquired and maintained.
 S. Heald, Autumn.